nnobuya/mrsn/ntt2015/yields/README.txt

 - other tools

-plot_x-az.gp: plot script for Gnupulot, we only tested on the latest version 5.0
+plot_x-az.gp: plot script for Gnuplot, we only tested on the latest version 5.0